• Skip to primary navigation

 Baking powder ~ This is going to give lift to the pancakes and make them fluffy.

-Make sure your baking powder is fresh.
+To ensure fluffy pancakes, make sure your baking powder is fresh.
 If it’s been sitting in your pantry for more than 6 months, it’s probably time to buy a new container.
 Old baking powder won’t give as much lift as fresh.

 Coconut sugar ~ Coconut sugar is less processed than regular sugar and it has a lovely caramel-like flavor, similar to brown sugar.
 I use just 2 tablespoons, but if you like a sweeter pancake, you can use 3 or 4 tablespoons.